thanhdat240220/ethernaut/ethnat.md

 Deploy with params:<br>
 - address: `contract.address` get on console window

-click attack with param is your address
+click `attack` button with param is player address
 <br>
-check `contract.address` will be your address
+check `contract.address` will be player address

 ===> submit level